nextstrain/augur/README.md

 This is not recommended if you want to be able to compare output from a stable version of augur to a development version (e.g. comparing output of `augur` installed with pip and `./bin/augur` from your local source code).

+### Testing

+Run doctests and unit tests for augur from Python 3 with pytest from the top-level of the augur repository.

+    pytest -c pytest.python3.ini

+Or, run tests for augur from Python 2.

+    pytest -c pytest.python2.ini

+As tests run on the development code in the augur repository, your environment should not have an existing augur installation that could cause a conflict in pytest.

 ### Releasing

 New releases are tagged in git using a [_signed_ tag][].
 The `release` branch